Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/docs/DEBUGGING.md

 # Debugging pipelines

 This folder contains pipelines that can help in debugging AIO Data Processing pipelines and datasets.
 Please note that these pipelines are being deployed with the core solutions and are ready to be used.
-After adding a new pipeline, add it to [kustomization file](./kustomization.yaml) before the deployment for it to be included.
+After adding a new pipeline to debugging folder, add it to [kustomization file](../infra/deployment/dp-pipelines/debugging/kustomization.yaml) before the deployment for it to be included.

 ## List data in datasets

 To be able to see data in datasets supporting pipelines can be developed.
 This folder provides two debugging pipelines and datasets to look into:

 - Datasets:
   - `dataset-reference-data`
   - `dataset-shift-history-totals`
 - Pipelines:
   - `pipeline-refdata-list`
   - `pipeline-shift-history-list`

 ### Usage of existing pipelines

 To list data in `dataset-reference-data` dataset follow the next steps:

-1. Open MQTTUI to watch the data flow through the pipelines:
+1. Open MQTTUI in a new terminal to watch the data flow through the pipelines:

     ```bash
         mqttui